 - Money Order - Money Orders from the U.S. Government are accepted and may be obtained at U.S. Post Offices.
 However, it may take us until the next business day to confirm they are valid and cash them, so the official time of receipt may be delayed a small amount.

 - Wire Transfer - All fees are to be paid by the payee.
-There are sometimes fees on the recipient end and these must also be covered by the payee.
+There are always fees on the recipient end and these must also be covered by the payee.
+Presently, this fee is $15 (domestic) or $16 (international) per transfer.
 Just because you paid all fees on your end does not mean you paid all fees on our end!
 We have had issue with this so many times, we must conclude that many banks lie to their customers when they say the they are covering all fees.
 So, when we tell you, sorry, there are fees on our end your institution did not cover that you must, we expect you not to argue with us.
-This fee is usually between $20 and $30; perhaps consider including a small bit extra to cover this.
+Over time, this fee has been as high as $30 but our bank presently charges $15 for domestic transfers and $16 for international, though it may change without notice; unless we explicitly invoice this additional fee, we expect customers choosing to pay via wire transfer to include an extra $15 or $16 as appropriate to cover this.
 Also note that wire transfers often take much longer than they should.
 We consider the date and time of receipt as that indicated by our financial institution.
-In summary, note that wire-transfers involve a time delay, typically cost a fair amount of money, and often have hidden fees we are not going to just blindly pay ourselves because we're happy for your business.
+In summary, note that wire-transfers involve a time delay, typically cost a fair amount of money, and often have hidden fees.

 - "Cashier's Checks" - So, called "Cashier's Checks," sometimes known as "counter checks," are supposed to be guaranteed fund-checks.
 However, after past difficulty with such checks, we require that our financial institution confirms your check behaves like one legally before we accept it.
 So, expect a delay for that confirmation to occur.
 Further, should we accept it, in the event that there is any period of repudiability, payment will have been considered made on the first business day follow what our financial institution says the last day of any repudiation period.